- American Physical Society Sites

 To start the session, Birgeneau discussed the economic factors that have resulted in destabilized physics departments, beginning with state governments divesting from public institutions, some cutting funding by 25 to 30 percent.
 According to Birgeneau, many institutions expected to have their budgets restored but were never raised to the same level of funding, and a resulting freeze in university tuition, without dedicating resources to low-income students, has created issues.
 He also stressed the importance of physics education and research playing a core role in the quality of STEM teaching overall.

-Lannert then presented data collected by the EP3 taskforce that had helped to spur the creation of the Toolkit.
-Even before COVID-19, almost half of US physics departments were facing some kind of threat—be it significant funding cuts or closure.
+Lannert then presented data collected by the EP3 project that had helped to spur the creation of the Toolkit.
+Even before COVID-19, almost half of US physics departments have at some point faced some kind of threat—be it significant funding cuts or closure.
 In response to this report, APS has launched both EP3—a project to improve physics departments by building on research and community knowledge—and the Toolkit for Departments under threat.
 The Toolkit is a targeted, strategic tool, created with the help of 50 department chairs and administrators at range of institutional types.